AatishP/lw-shop-demo/README.md

 ## Getting started

-Note that this project was created on a device with a Apple Silicon, running macOS 14.0, Node 18.12.1, Xcode 15.0 and Android Studio 2022.3.1.
+Note that this project was created on a device with an Apple Silicon processor, running macOS 14.0, Node 18.12.1, Xcode 15.0 and Android Studio 2022.3.1.
 It's been tested on a simulated iOS device running iOS 17.0, an emulated Android device running Android 13.0, and a real iPhone 15 Pro Max running iOS 17.0.3.
 It'll probably work with different configurations, but no guarantees!

 **All of the instructions below assume you're running the above configuration.**